napol-n/WriteUp/HackTheBox/DETECTING WINDOWS ATTACKS WITH SPLUNK.md

 TheQueryName field contains the share names requested by clients.

-3) How to identify the missing share
+3. How to identify the missing share

 Run the query filtering EventCode 22 and results containing10.10.0.221.

 DisplayQueryName in the table to see which shares were resolved to the spoofed IP.

-Compare the list of shares you found with the options provided:myshare, myfileshar3, _.
+Compare the list of shares you found with the options provided:myshare, myfileshar3, \_.

 The missing share that is not in the provided list isfinancefileshare.

-4) Answer

 The share name to enter is:

-financefileshare
+Answer f1nancefileshare

-## Detecting Kerberoasting/AS-REProasting
+### Detecting Kerberoasting/AS-REProasting

-### Overview
+#### Overview

 This section coversKerberoasting andAS-REPRoasting, two Active Directory attacks targeting Kerberos authentication.
 Both techniques aim to obtain password hashes for offline cracking, but they exploit different aspects of Kerberos: